 Prepare and Plan Ahead

-If you completed all of the steps in How To Hire an Interior Designer, then you can pretty much skip this part.
+If you completed all of the steps and have now hired an interior designer, then you can pretty much skip this part.
 If not, here’s a quick recap:

 - Create a mood board (Pinterest was made for this!) to give your interior designer a clear understanding of the look and feel you’re going for, what colors you love and any particular types of materials or pieces you want to incorporate.